Erin Faith Allen is a leading authority on the history of the 42nd "Rainbow" Division, including the Liberation of Dachau

 — Brigadier General (Ret.)
 Gary S. Yaple, Chairman, Rainbow Division Veterans Foundation, 2023–2025

-The Rainbow Division Legend Reborn in World War II
+The Rainbow Division Legend is Reborn in World War II

 They came home a legend … then the world went to war again.

-On July 14, 1943, the Rainbow was reactivated at Camp Gruber, Oklahoma, this time composed largely of draftees rather than guardsmen, but carrying the same name, the same patch, and a tradition that placed something extra on their shoulders before they had fired a single shot.
+On July 14, 1943, the Rainbow was reactivated at Camp Gruber, Oklahoma, this time composed largely of draftees, but carrying the same name, the same patch, and a tradition that placed something extra on their shoulders before they had fired a single shot.
 Major General Harry J. Collins took command and told his men plainly: the Rainbow represents the people of our country.
-This division cannot fail because America cannot fail.
+This Division cannot fail because America cannot fail.

 The Rainbow Division Order of Battle